 The determinates of public goods provision in UP and Bihar are examined in Table 1, which shows the results of a series of regression models, using linear regressions for the number of hours of electricity and logistic regressions for the other three goods.
 All models control for the population of the village, since population is an obvious "technocratic" predictor of whether a village should be targeted for service delivery by the state.
 Population is also mentioned by Gerring et al. (2015) as a key factor in explaining variation in the effect of ethnicity on goods provision.
 Panel B of Table A.7 shows that the results are robust to not including this variable.
-In the appendix, a variety of alternative models are reported, including one using district fixed effects.
+In the appendix, a variety of alternative models are reported, including models using district fixed effects and bootstrapped standard errors.

 Panel A of Table 1 examines the association between caste fractionalization in a village and a village's level of public services.
 There is no evidence of a strong negative relationship between fractionalization and public services.
 In fact, if anything, the results go the other way, with the effect of fractionalization being statistically significant and positive for both telephones and health centers.
-This provides some evidence that, as least within India, local diversity is not a negative factor for obtaining services.
+This provides some limited evidence that, as the discrimination hypothesis would predict, local diversity is not a negative factor for obtaining services in areas where diversity and powerful groups presence are not correlated.
+In fact, there is some limited evidence for a positive (though not necessarily causal) association between diversity and local public goods.

 One longstanding critique of the diversity hypothesis is that is does not account for unobserved differences in geography and economics between diverse and homogenous places.
 Panel B of Table 1 includes a vector of controls designed to capture such differences.
-These include dummy variables for whether the village was in Bihar or had road
+These include dummy variables for whether the village was in Bihar or had road access (paved or unpaved), the proportion of the land that was irrigated, the average price of unirrigated land, and the proportion of households that were landless and had off the farm jobs.
+The inclusion of these controls does not alter the basic results: Caste fractionalization has no negative association with public goods provision.